MicrosoftDocs/visualstudio-docs/docs/extensibility/adding-icons-to-menu-commands.md

 ms.workload:
   - "vssdk"
 ---
-# Adding Icons to Menu Commands
+# Add icons to menu commands
 Commands can appear on both menus and toolbars.
 On toolbars, it is common for a command to be displayed with just an icon (to save space) while on menus a command typically appears with both an icon and text.

  Icons are 16 pixels wide by 16 pixels high and can be either 8-bit color depth (256 colors) or 32-bit color depth (true color).
 32-bit color icons are preferred.
 Icons are typically arranged in a single horizontal row in a single bitmap, although multiple bitmaps are allowed.
-This bitmap is declared in the .vsct file along with the individual icons available in the bitmap.
-See the reference for the [Bitmaps Element](../extensibility/bitmaps-element.md) for more details.
+This bitmap is declared in the *.vsct* file along with the individual icons available in the bitmap.
+See the reference for the [Bitmaps element](../extensibility/bitmaps-element.md) for more details.

-## Adding an Icon to a Command
+## Add an icon to a command
  The following procedure assumes that you have an existing VSPackage project with a menu command.
-To find out how to do this, see [Creating an Extension with a Menu Command](../extensibility/creating-an-extension-with-a-menu-command.md).
+To find out how to do this, see [Create an extension with a menu command](../extensibility/creating-an-extension-with-a-menu-command.md).

 1. Create a bitmap with a color depth of 32-bits.
 An icon is always 16 x 16 so this bitmap must be 16 pixels high and a multiple of 16 pixels wide.